Luka140/ur_trajectory_controller/README.md

 Package using the Universal Robots ROS2 driver to control a UR16e.

 ### Capabilities:
-- Record waypoints by manually moving the robot using freedrive, and clicking 'j' or 'l' on your keyboard for move J or move L.
+- Record waypoints by manually moving the robot using freedrive, and clicking 'j' or 'l' on your keyboard for move J or move L. Note that there are some traces of code relating to different moves, like move p, but these were not implemented fully.
 - Generates .yaml trajectory files.
-- For each move a flag can be set to turn a laser scanner on or off.
+- For each move, a flag can be set to turn a laser scanner on or off.
 - The trajectories can then be played back.
 - Currently uses the duration of moves, not velocity or acceleration.